-E) Death Benefits -

-- Pre-retirement death benefit if the death of an employee is service related, a death benefit equals to 50% of the final annual salary plus \$120 (\$240 if widow not receiving benefit) per year for each child under age 18 (21 if at school) is paid to the employee's beneficiaries.
+- E) Death Benefits - - Pre-retirement death benefit if the death of an employee is service related, a death benefit equals to 50% of the final annual salary plus \$120 (\$240 if widow not receiving benefit) per year for each child under age 18 (21 if at school) is paid to the employee's beneficiaries.
 Maximum family benefit is 75% of the employee's final annual salary.
 If death is non-service related, a lump-sum is paid equal to the employee's contributions plus one year's final salary, but not less than \$6,000. - Post retirement death benefits employee's contributions are refunded if they do not exceed retirement payments already made, unless reverse annuity was elected.
 Minimum payment is \$600.
 In addition, an annuity is payable to surviving spouse until death or remarriage or until they become eligible for Social Security benefits.
-Minimum annuity, \$75 per month, maximum annuity, \$150 per month. - F) Christmas Bonus A \$400 annual bonus is given to all retired members.
+Minimum annuity, \$75 per month, maximum annuity, \$150 per month. - F) Christmas Bonus A \$400 annual bonus is given to all retired members. - G) Pension Reform On March 25, 2021, the Governing Board of the University approved by Certification No. 77 of the fiscal year June 30, 2021, that the System will be closed effectively December 31, 2021, to all non-vested participants and new employees after that date.
+Non-vested participants and new employees will participate in a defined contribution plan beginning January 1, 2022.
+Vested employees and retirees of the System are not impacted with this prospective change.
+The University commits to funding the System following a closed 30-year amortization according to actuarial guidance.
+Refer to Note 11 for subsequent certifications issued.

-3) Financial Condition and Liquidity:
+3) Going Concern:

 The discussion in the following paragraphs regarding the System's financial and liquidity risks provides the necessary background and support for management's evaluation as to whether there is substantial doubt about the System's ability to continue as a going concern for 12 months beyond the date of the financial statements or for an extended period if there is currently known information that may raise substantial doubt shortly thereafter.
 GASB Statement No. 56, Codification of Accounting and Financial Reporting Guidance Contained in the AICPA Statements on Auditing Standards, establishes that the continuation of a legally separate governmental entity as a going concern is assumed in financial reporting in the absence of significant information to the contrary.
-Information that may significantly contradict the going concern assumption would relate to a governmental entity's inability to continue to meet its obligations as they become due without substantial disposition of a separate fiscal assistance authority or financial review board, or similar actions.
+Information that may significantly contradict the going concern assumption would relate to a governmental entity's inability to continue to meet its obligations as they become due without substantial disposition of assets outside the ordinary course of governmental operations, restructuring of debt, submission to the oversight of a separate fiscal assistance authority or financial review board, or similar actions.
 Indicators such as negative trends in operating losses and negative cash flows, possible financial difficulties such as nonpayment or default of debt and/or restructurings or noncompliance with capital or reserve requirements, and internal or external matters impacting the governmental entity's ability to meet its obligations as they become due, are factors that are considered in this evaluation.